 Drug Advocacy Prescription Assistance plans

-These are programs set up by drug companies that offer free or low cost drugs to uninsured individuals who cannot afford their medication.
+Prescription Assistance Plans are programs set up by drug companies that offer free or low cost drugs to uninsured individuals who cannot afford their medication.
 Most brand name drugs are found in these programs.

-Companies offer these programs voluntarily; the government does not require them to provide free medicine.
+Companies offer these programs voluntarily.
+The government does not require them to provide free medicine.

 Who is eligible for Patient Assistance Programs?